contagon/handbook/handbook/22-providing-for-temporal-needs.md

 ## 22.5 Policies for Providing Church Assistance

-Church leaders should follow the policies outlined in this section when providing assistance through fast offerings or bishops’ orders for food and other basic goods.
+Church leaders should follow the policies outlined in this section when providing assistance.

 ### 22.5.1 Policies Regarding Recipients of Church Assistance